How Diego Balances App Processes

-The Diego Auction balances application processes, also called jobs, over the virtual machines (VMs) in a Cloud Foundry installation.
+Diego balances app processes over the virtual machines (VMs) in a PWS installation using the Diego Auction.
 When new processes need to be allocated to VMs, the Diego Auction determines which ones should run on which machines.
-The auction algorithm balances the load on VMs and optimizes application availability and resilience.
-This topic explains how the Diego Auction works at a conceptual level.
+The auction algorithm balances the load on VMs and optimizes app availability and resilience.
+This topic explains how the Diego Auction works.

 The Diego Auction distinguishes between two types of jobs: Tasks and Long-Running Processes (LRPs).

 Tasks run once, for a finite amount of time.
 A common example is a staging task that compiles an app’s dependencies, to form a self-contained droplet that makes the app portable and runnable on multiple VMs.
 Other examples of tasks include making a database schema change, bulk importing data to initialize a database, and setting up a connected service.

 Long-Running Processes run continuously, for an indefinite amount of time.
 LRPs terminate only if stopped or killed, or if they crash.
 Examples include web servers, asynchronous background workers, and other applications and services that continuously accept and process input.
 To make high-demand LRPs more available, Diego may allocate multiple instances of the same application to run simultaneously on different VMs, often spread across Availability Zones that serve users in different geographic regions.

 The Diego Auction process repeats whenever new jobs need to be allocated to VMs.
 Each auction distributes a current batch of work, Tasks and LRPs, that can include newly-created jobs, jobs left unallocated in the previous auction, and jobs left orphaned by failed VMs.
 Diego does not redistribute jobs that are already running on VMs.
 Only one auction can take place at a time, which prevents placement collisions.

 The Diego Auction algorithm allocates jobs to VMs to fulfill the following outcomes, in decreasing priority order: